-1. Please provide the LEA allocation for Title I, Part A funds for the 2021-22 school year.
+1. Please provide the LEA allocation for Title I, Part A funds for the 2024-25 school year.
 Do not include carryover funding from the previous year.
+(Please click here to view a brief instructional video about this item.)

-Title I, Part A 2021-22 Allocation Transferability Funds to Title I, TOTAL FUNDS for Title I, Part A (\$) Part A (\$) Purposes (Allocation + Transferability) (\$) Title I, Part A Calculations 110,815 0.00 110,815.00
+Title I, Part A 2024-25 Allocation Transferability Funds to Title I, TOTAL FUNDS for Title I, Part A (\$) Part A (\$) Purposes (Allocation + Transferability) (\$) Title I, Part A Calculations 138,356 0.00 138,356.00

-2. Please complete the following chart to determine Per Pupil Amount and Proportionate Share Amounts for Title I, Part A funds.
+2. Please complete the following chart to determine Per Pupil Amount and Private School Proportionate Share Amount for Title I, Part A funds.
+(Please click here to view a brief instructional video about this item.)

-Amount (#) Number of K-12 Resident Students Enrolled in PUBLIC Schools (in-district) (#) 819 Number of K-12 Resident Students Enrolled in PRIVATE Schools (in-district) (#) 0 Number of K-12 Resident Students Enrolled in PRIVATE Schools (out-of-district) (#) 0 Number of students from low-income families who reside in Title I attendance areas and who attend PUBLIC schools (in-district) + Number of students served in Neglected Facilities in the LEA (#) 426 Number of students from low-income families who reside in Title I attendance areas and who attend PARTICIPATING PRIVATE SCHOOLS (in-district) (#) 0 Number of students from low-income families who reside in Title I attendance areas and who attend PARTICIPATING PRIVATE SCHOOLS (out-of-district) (#) 0
+Amount (#) Number of K-12 Resident Students Enrolled in PUBLIC Schools (indistrict) (#) 812 Number of K-12 Resident Students Enrolled in PRIVATE Schools (indistrict) (#) 0 Number of K-12 Resident Students Enrolled in PRIVATE Schools (out-of-district) (#) 0 Number of students from low-income families who reside in Title I attendance areas and who attend PUBLIC schools (in-district) + Number of students served in Neglected Facilities in the LEA (Child Count Oct.
+2023) (#) 588 Number of students from low-income families who reside in Title I attendance areas and who attend PARTICIPATING PRIVATE SCHOOLS (in-district) (#) 0 Number of students from low-income families who reside in Title I attendance areas and who attend PARTICIPATING PRIVATE SCHOOLS (out-of-district) (#) 0

-3. Based on the information provided above, please find below the Per Pupil Amount, LEA Proportionate Share, and Private School Proportionate Share for Title I, Part A.
+3. Based on the information provided above, please find below the Per Pupil Amount, LEA Proportionate Share, and Private School Proportionate Share for Title I, Part A. (Please click here to view a brief instructional video about this item.)

-Title I, Part A - Per Pupil Amount (\$) · Title I, Part A - Private School Share (\$) Proportionate Share Calculations 260.13 110,815.00 0.00
+Title I, Part A - Per Pupil Title I, Part A - LEA Share (\$) Title I, Part A - Private School Amount (\$) Share (\$) Proportionate Share Calculations 235.30 138,356.00 0.00